rheinwerk-verlag/pganonymize/CONTRIBUTING.rst

 Before creating a pull request make sure to check:

-* existing docstring have been updated
+* existing docstrings have been updated
 * new code has valid docstrings
 * whether existing `tests`_ have to be fixed
 * new tests have to be written first